Slasher movies make up one of the biggest subgenres in horror, with origins rooted in Italian giallo films of the 1960s and 1970s.

 1. Psycho (1960)

-Unless you've been huddled under a rock, you've probably seen this film.
+Unless you've been huddled under a rock, you've probably seen this one.
 You might've even studied it in school.
-Sure, by today's standards it's barely a horror movie, but back in the day, Psycho was a daring movie that railed against the censorship board.
+Sure, by today's standards it's barely a horror movie, but back in the day, Psycho was a daring film that railed against the censorship board.

 Janet Leigh is the star of the film.
 Or, at least, she is for a bit because Alfred Hitchcock kills her off halfway through.